xavierdpt/endometriose/zen/dendritic-cells.md

 The third signal consists of cytokines produced by dendritic cells that shape the quality and type of T cell response.
 Different cytokine profiles promote the differentiation of distinct T helper cell subsets.
 IL-12 and IFN-γ promote Th1 differentiation for cell-mediated immunity against intracellular pathogens.
 IL-4 and IL-13 promote Th2 differentiation for humoral immunity against extracellular pathogens and parasites.
 IL-6, TGF-β, and IL-23 promote Th17 differentiation for immunity against extracellular bacteria and fungi.

 The integration of these three signals allows dendritic cells to determine not only whether T cell activation occurs but also what type of immune response is generated.
-This decision-making capability makes dendritic cells the master regulators of adaptive immunity.
+This decision-making capability makes dendritic cells key regulators of adaptive immunity.

 ## Subset-Specific Functions